Khyatikumari/Metacrafter-Avalanche-Module-1/README.md

 # Metacrafter-Avalanche-Module-1
+# Project Title
+Smart Contract

+# Description
+An in-depth paragraph about your project and overview of use.

+# Getting Started
+Code in REMIX platform

+# How to run the program
+Step-by-step bullets code blocks for commands

+# Author
+Khyati kumari

+# License
+This project is licensed under the Metacrafter License

+# Code
+'''
 // SPDX-License-Identifier: MIT
 /*For this project, write a smart contract that implements the require(), assert() and revert() statements.*/ pragma solidity ^0.8.0;